defactor-com/documentation/docs/introduction/tech-stack.md

 ## EVM Blockchain Integration

-We harness the power of multiple EVM-compatible blockchains such as [Polygon](https://polygon.technology/) to benefit from rapid transactions and minimal fees, providing a formidable foundation for our decentralized applications.
+We harness the power of multiple Ethereum Virtual Machine (EVM) compatible blockchains, such as [Polygon](https://polygon.technology/), to benefit from rapid transactions and minimal fees, providing a formidable foundation for our decentralized applications.

 ### EVM Compatible Blockchain Networks